brson/stdx/README.md

 the crates of `stdx` are maintained by the same authors as the Rust standard library, and they are designed to be idiomatic and interoperable.
-These are core elements of the crate ecosystem that all Rustaceans should be aware of.
+These are core elements of the crate ecosystem that all Rusticians should be aware of.

 [crates.io]: https://www.crates.io